Quentin Cooper: Early life

+He lived on Dene Road Grimsby, the son of Harry and Pamela Cooper.
+His father had worked with the BBC.

-Cooper attended Wintringham school in Grimsby, studied for a BSc in psychology and artificial intelligence at the University of Edinburgh and obtained a Postgraduate Diploma in Journalism Studies at University College Cardiff.
+Cooper attended Canon Ainslie Primary School, which closed in 1973, and Wintringham Grammar School in Grimsby, studied for a BSc in psychology and artificial intelligence at the University of Edinburgh and obtained a Postgraduate Diploma in Journalism Studies at University College Cardiff.

 Career

 Broadcasting

 At BBC Radio Scotland, in Glasgow, Cooper worked as a producer in News and Current Affairs, and youth programmes such as Bite the Wax, presented by Armando Iannucci, then Hit The North which first united Mark and Lard aka Mark Radcliffe and Marc Riley for Radio 5 in Manchester.
+On 3 July 1991, Hit The North featured the 'Fun Seekers Guide to Scunthorpe'.

+Moving to London he produced arts programmes, and presented Kaleidoscope on Radio 4 in February 1992.
+In 1995 he presented 'Cling Film' on Radio 1.
+On Radio 5 Live he presented 'The Big Byte' on Sundays from 1996-98.

-Moving to London he produced arts programmes, and presented Kaleidoscope, and a range of arts, entertainment, technology and science programmes across Radio 1, 2, 3, 4, 5Live and World Service.
-He was a film critic for 5Live then for Radio 2's Parkinson's Sunday Supplement.
+He was film critic for 5 Live, then for Radio 2's Parkinson's Sunday Supplement.
 Cooper presented the series Science Fix for BBC Four and New Scientist Reports for Discovery Channel.

 From 1999 to 2013 he presented Material World on Radio 4.
 Described by the Radio Times as "the most accessible, funny and conversational science programme on radio" and by Bill Bryson as "quite the best thing on radio", in the 2011 BBC Trust review of impartiality and accuracy of the BBC's coverage of science it was singled out for "particular praise".

 Cooper is an occasional presenter of the BBC World Service discussion programme The Forum, and interviewer on the Transplant Links Community podcast.